-Paige Patterson has said, “There is no genuinely good preaching except exposition.”
-Such serious words require us to consider what expositional preaching is and why it is so important that preachers only preach expositional sermons.
+It has been said, “There is no genuinely good preaching except exposition.”
+Such serious words require us to consider what expositional preaching is and why it is so important that preachers commit themselves to this kind of preaching.

-Expositional preaching demands that the preacher know the Word he is preaching and that he preaches the Word as it was originally intended by the biblical author.
+Expositional preaching demands the preacher know the Word he is preaching and the Word as it was originally intended by the biblical author.
 Such a method defends the congregation from hearing a small sampling of “hobby horse” sermons, and it enables (and even demands) the pastor and the church to move through the whole counsel of God.
-In the life of a congregation, only expositional preaching will expose a Christian to all the doctrines of the Bible presented in their original contexts, and with their original applications to life.
+In the life of a congregation, only expositional preaching will expose a Christian to all the doctrines of the Bible presented in their original contexts, along with their original applications to life.

 A Brief (and Admittedly, Parochial) History of Expositional Preaching